Embed | Sales prefill values

 Overview

-The prefill values feature enables you to enhance the user experience of the Sales add-on by injecting data into the iframe via query parameters.
-This can populate designated fields in the flow, saving users the effort of re-entering the same information.
-Additionally, you can use prefill actions to customize how fields behave when data is pre-populated.
+The prefill values feature enables you to enhance the customer experience of the Sales add-on by injecting data into the iframe via query parameters.

 Quote values